thinkful-ei-macaw/patrick-bookmarks-app/README.md

 -I can see a list of my bookmarks when I first open the app --All bookmarks in the list default to a "condensed" view showing only title and rating

+-I can click on a bookmark to display the "detailed" view --Detailed view expands to additionally display description and a "Visit Site" link

+-I can remove bookmarks from my bookmark list